 - Air Tightness

-Things like doors, frames, and windows that are made from aluminum are completely airtight and they do not allow any wind, dust, or germs to get inside.
-Today many public building such as shopping centres, universities and schools, seminar halls and theatres have doors and windows made of aluminum.
+Things like doors, frames, and windows that are made from aluminium are completely airtight and they do not allow any wind, dust, or germs to get inside.
+Today many public building such as shopping centres, universities and schools, seminar halls and theatres have doors and windows made of aluminium.
 They are becoming more popular for home and apartment doors and window frames too.

 - Strength to Weight Ratio

-Aluminum has a very special material property that gives it a very high strength to weight ratio, meaning that a small amount of the product can provide a high amount of strength.
-The durability and lightweight properties of aluminum make it useful for almost any project.
+Aluminium has a very special material property that gives it a very high strength to weight ratio, meaning that a small amount of the product can provide a high amount of strength.
+The durability and lightweight properties of aluminium make it useful for almost any project.